 What has been the biggest challenge you’ve faced in growing your business and how are you addressing that today?

 PS: We are still a self-funded, boot strapped start-up, the hardest thing is deciding when to take on investment partners.
 We know that we need capital to propel our growth to the level we want but we want to wait until we reach a specific sales goal.
 Because of this, we have a list of potential partners we would like to work with in the future and are building relationships with them now through our update list.

 GWC: Our biggest challenge is being patient with the process of waiting on the right capital to grow our business.
 Our company’s mission requires that we find investors who share our values and we have learned to search for the right investors and ask potential investors the right questions before going into due diligence.
 Also, “network, network, network”.
 Tell your story to everybody and anybody; people will start coming to you and sending people your way.

 PS: Winning the Pitch-Slam gives you access to some amazing benefits: marketing help and incentives, a free booth at the following year's Expo–yay–and so much more.
 Make sure you take advantage of it all.
 Everyone at New Hope Network is amazing and there to help you, so don’t be afraid to reach out to them with your asks.

 GWC: Have fun, be yourself, work hard, don’t worry about winning, and simply do your best.
 This is all that truly matters and you will be satisfied with the results.

-Want to apply to pitch at Expo West 2019 for your chance to win a FREE booth at Expo West 2020, along with over $40K in services from New Hope Network?
-Click here, applications close THIS Friday, January 18th, 2019.
+Want to apply to pitch at Expo West 2019 for your chance to win a FREE booth at Expo West 2020, along with more than $40K in services from New Hope Network?
+Click here, applications close this Friday, Jan.
+18, 2019.